OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 };
 ```

 Great!
-The error message is gone, and - more importantly we have specified which json files we need, so we dont send all of them (less data to client = faster load times) and also prevented a flicker of untranslated content, which can happen on larger apps since the json data is not ssr, but only availiable when the client is hydrated.
+The error message is gone, and - more importantly we have specified which json files we need, so we don't send all of them (less data to client = faster load times) and also prevented a flicker of untranslated content, which can happen since the json data is not there before the html is sent to the client but only available when the client is hydrated.

-Sometimes we will get error messages in the terminal about not having namespaces for our Error Page - to solve this simply create an `_error.js` in the pages directory and add:
+Sometimes we will also get an error messages in the terminal about not having namespaces for our Error Page - to solve this simply create an `_error.js` in the pages directory and add:

 ```
 import Error from 'next/error';